 My ASU Enrollment

-All students are eligible to enroll in the ASU Payment Plan by logging in to My ASU and selecting Finances at the top of the page and clicking on ASU Payment Plan in the Financing Tasks section on the right side.
+All students are eligible to enroll in the ASU Payment Plan by logging in to My ASU and selecting Finances at the top of the page and clicking on ASU Payment Plan in the Financial Success section on the right side.